All Products

 Object Suffix

 Enter the suffix of the object name that you want to match.
-We recommend that you configure Object Prefix and Object Suffix to prevent additional costs that are generated by nested loops.
-If you specify the same event type for different triggers in a bucket, the object prefix or suffix must be unique.
-For more information, see Rules for triggering native OSS triggers.
+We recommend that you configure Object Prefix and Object Suffix to prevent unexpected costs generated by nested loops.
+If you specify the same event type for different triggers of a bucket, the prefix and suffix cannot be the same.
+For more information, see Triggering rules.

 mp4